–Photo by Dave Ramsey-

 What we’ve paid off this year thus far:

-- Last month I paid my LAST car note (Total around: $25,000) and it was so wonderful.
-I never felt so accomplished to pay it off and not have a car note this month.
+- Last month I paid my LAST car note (Total: $25,261.67) I also included the full price was with late fees too.
+It was so wonderful and I never felt so accomplished to pay it off and not have a car note this month.
 Oh and more real receiving my title too!
 I must say, when I bought my car: I bought it brand new with only 19 miles and I signed to pay the car for 5 years and it’s DONE.
 I have definitely learned my lesson and understanding to save as much as I can for my next future vehicle and I won’t have any expenses or get it brand new.

 - We cancelled DISH over the summer, we have an antenna and we’re happy to have local stations.